makersacademy/rps-challenge/development_notes.md

    c. store computer /player 2 move - Done
    d. put victory message into game - Done.

+  2. Ran rubocop and fixed errors

 ## Bonus level 1: Multiplayer

 Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

+  > will implement a selection screen to select 1 or 2 players
+  > new index screen needed
+  >

+  DONE!

+  Optional extras:
+   - new round button
+   - round statistics
+   - history?
+   - add an icon
+   - css styling

 ## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard